Environmental Studies Honors Thesis

 Spring Semester, Junior Year: Early in the spring semester of their junior year the potential honors thesis student will meet with a potential advisor to explore topics, determine scope, and to begin to think about forming a three-person honors thesis committee that would support the area of study.
 Students and their advisor should also discuss the possibility of summer funding options (described below) as these applications typically have February deadlines.

 Following this meeting(s) the student will independently draft a 3-5 page, double- spaced research prospectus or proposal that clearly frames the research question(s) being explored, articulates the methods that will be used to address the central hypothesis, and places the proposed plan of study in a broader interdisciplinary ES context.
 This proposal is due in April of the student’s junior year.
+For 2015, thesis proposals are due Monday, April 27th and will be reviewed by ES Faculty on Thursday, April 30th, with revisions and reconsideration on May 14th.

 The three-person honors committee must include the following: a primary advisor who is a member of the Environmental Studies Advisory Faculty; at least one faculty member outside the general disciplinary area of the thesis.